ATMEL HOWTO

 - Set programmer frequency back to high speed programming

-file if you wish (this is an xfig file).
+file if you wish (this is an Eaglecad file).

 - L1 and L2: LEDs used in the sample program.
 Note that the

-in series with each of the LEDs (200-1K ohms will do).
+- You need a resistor in series with each of the LEDs (1K ohms will do).

 Hints

-- It is always a good idea to flash an LED in some unique way
+- It is always a good idea to flash a LED in some unique way

 at the beginning of your program.
 This way, you can be sure